 The whole family loves it and it’s easy to adapt.
-I’ve made this so many weeknights and even for company.
+I’ve made this so many weeknights and even for guests.
 The only person in my family who doesn’t like it, won’t eat chicken.
 Ever.
 So she doesn’t count if you ask me.

 There are tons of variations you can do with this recipe

 - We’ll each them as plain chicken tenders with some Italian seasoning, paprika and garlic powder added to make them taste really flavorful.